Gulshan Iqbal Town, Karachi, Pakistan: City of Peace

 Nuzhat’s interests are international relations and affairs, policies &refugees crisis.
 Her languages include English and Urdu.
 Her hobbies are painting, photography, making, editing and producing videos.

-ABOUT GULSHAN TOWN IN KARACHI, PAKISTAN
+ABOUT GULSHAN TOWN IN KARACHI, PAKISTAN (from Wikipedia)

 Gulshan Town is one of the towns in Karachi, Sindh, Pakistan.
 The town is bordered by Gadap Town to the north, the Faisal and Malir Cantonments to the east, Jamshed Town to the southwest, and Gulberg and Liaquatabad to the west.